Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Treatment

-A specific antagonist is urgently injected intravenously - at a dose of 0.2-0.4 mg.
-After 2-3 minutes, the injection is repeated until the total amount of the administered medication is 10 mg.
+A specific antagonist is urgently administered intravenously at a dose of 0.2-0.4 mg.
+After 2-3 minutes, the injection is repeated until the total amount of administered medication is 10 mg.

-In pediatrics, the initial dosage of Naloxone is 0.01 mg / kg.
-Measures are being taken to stabilize blood pressure, restore the functioning of the respiratory system, and the heart.
+In pediatrics, the initial dosage of Naloxone is 0.01 mg/kg.
+Measures are being taken to stabilize blood pressure and restore the functioning of the respiratory system and heart.

 Interaction

-Enhances the sedative, hypnotic effect of anxiolytics and anesthesia (general, local).
-The simultaneous administration of narcotic painkillers and barbiturates can lead to a pronounced suppression of the active brain, the development arterial hypotension , respiratory depression.
+Strengthens the sedative, hypnotic effect of anxiolytics and anesthesia (general, local).
+The simultaneous administration of narcotic painkillers and barbiturates can lead to severe suppression of the active brain, the development arterial hypotension , respiratory depression.

-The effect of opioid analgesics is reduced with the systematic use of other barbiturates (cross-tolerance is typical).
-Therapy with MAO inhibitors can adversely affect the functioning of the cardiovascular system.
+The effect of opioid analgesics is reduced by systematic use of other barbiturates (cross-tolerance is typical).
+Therapy with MAO inhibitors may adversely affect the functioning of the cardiovascular system.
 Possible development myoclonus in cancer patients during treatment.

 Clinical treatment of alcoholism

-This drug was first developed in early XIX centuries.
+This drug was first formed in early XIX centuries.
 The synthesis was carried out by a German chemist.
-Although the origin itself was at the beginning of this century, the popularity of morphine came in the middle of the century by 1857.
-This happened when a syringe was first developed, with which this agent was introduced into the body.
-The scientist from Germany, who discovered morphine, considered it a wonderful sleeping pill.
+Despite the fact that its origins were at the beginning of this century, the popularity of morphine occurred in the middle of the century by 1857.
+This happened when a syringe was first developed with which this drug was injected into the body.
+The German scientist who discovered morphine considered it a wonderful sleeping pill.
 That is why the substance was named after the god Morpheus.
-The presented remedy could easily replace opium, so it was widely used in the treatment of opiomania.
-The beneficial effect of the use led to the fact that the negative aspects of this drug were not immediately identified.
-It should be noted that the creator of this drug himself suffered from its negative impact.
-Only at the end of his life did he realize that morphine was the cause of his malaise.
-By 1874, it was found that addiction to this substance is even stronger than to opium, which is why the term "morphinism" appeared, meaning dependence on this drug.
-In addition, it should be noted that dependence on the psychological level occurs much faster than physical cravings.
+The presented remedy could easily replace opium, so it was widely used in the treatment of opium addiction.
+The beneficial effect of use led to the fact that the negative aspects of this drug were not immediately identified.
+It should be noted that the creator of this drug himself suffered from it. negative impact.
+Only at the end of his life did he realize that it was morphine that was causing his illness.
+By 1874, it was discovered that addiction to this substance was even stronger than to opium, which is why the term “morphinism” appeared, meaning addiction to this drug.
+In addition, it should be noted that addiction on a psychological level occurs much faster than physical cravings.

 Indications

-When it comes to morphine, it cannot be unequivocally said that it is useful or dangerous.
+When it comes to morphine, it cannot be said unequivocally that it is useful or dangerous.
 This remedy is still widely used for medical purposes.
-Morphine is available in the form of tablets, ampoules or syringes-tubes.
+Morphine is available in the form of tablets, ampoules or syringe tubes.
 The injection format is the most common.
-The drug can be administered in various ways.
-Which method to use in a particular case is decided by the doctor.
+The drug can be administered different ways.
+The doctor decides which method to use in a particular case.

-• There is severe pain that may be present in patients due to trauma, cancer, and heart attack.
+• There is severe pain that can be present in patients due to injury, cancer and heart attack.

 • When there is severe shortness of breath or cough caused by heart failure.

-• When a person is prepared for an operation or helps to recover after its implementation.
+• When a person is prepared for surgery or helped to recover after surgery.

-• In case of insomnia, especially if it is provoked by pain.
+• In case of insomnia, especially if it is caused by pain.

-• When X-ray diagnostics of the intestine is performed in order to identify tumors and ulcers.
+• When X-ray diagnostics of the intestine is performed to identify tumors and ulcers.